pivoteur/biz/README.md

 pool, not _multiplicative_ as they are in the Liquidity pool.
-This means for you, the investor that as the pivot pool grows over time (from P<sub>0</sub> to P<sub>1</sub> to P<sub>2</sub> and so on), _either_ your $ETH is growing _or_ your $BTC is grown, independent of each other, _or both_ are growing as the pivot pool grows.
+This means for you, the investor that as the pivot pool grows over time (from P<sub>0</sub> to P<sub>1</sub> to P<sub>2</sub> and so on), _either_ your $ETH is growing _or_ your $BTC is growing, independent of each other, _or both_ are growing as the pivot pool grows.

 That's a significant difference from liquidity pools.

-* In liquidity pools, x and y are _dependent_ variables where one asset inversely affects the other asset.
+* In liquidity pools, x and y are _dependent_ variables where one asset's growth inversely affects the other asset.
 * In pivot pools, x and y are _independent_ so the growth of one does not inversely impact the growth of the other asset at all, and, in fact, both